Make Congress Work Again!

 0

-Your Pledge Will Encourage Congressional Candidates and Incumbents to Jointly Publish Our Proposed Op-Ed Prior to the 2026 Midterm Elections
+Your Endorsement Will Encourage Congressional Candidates and Incumbents to Jointly Publish Our Proposed Op-Ed Prior to the 2026 Midterm Elections

 Endorsements by Civic Groups and Public Figures